moderneinc/springboot-migration-workshop/docs/spring-tools/README.md

 ![Visual Studio Dialog](context-menu-options.png)

-For this adventure, let's click on `Upgrade Spring Boot Version`.
+For this exercise, let's click on `Upgrade Spring Boot Version`.
 The following dialog window should then appear:

 ![Migration options](migration-options.png)